comptf2c/comptf2c/README.md

-The required SM server plugin and config pack to run an official game with CompTF2C ruleset and settings.
+The required SM server plugin, config pack and the vscript to run an official game with CompTF2C ruleset and settings.